UBC-CIC/call-center-real-time-assistant/docs/frontend-README.md

 ## Logging in

 Cognito is used to authenticate users into the frontend and integrates with .
-Users only require their name and a strong password to create an account.
+Users only require their name, and a strong password to create an account.
 After account creation, users will need to verify their account by inputting the 6-digit verification code that was sent to their provided email address before being able to log in to the system.